 Crouching Lion Trail is located near Kaaawa, Oahu.
-The trail has a steep incline and offers remarkable views of the island.
+The Oahu hiking trail has a steep incline and offers remarkable views of the island.

 To get to Makapu’u Tidepools, it’s a steep climb down rocks to get to the tidepools.
 There is a blowhole and you should watch out for crashing waves before entering the tidepool.
 This is a great place for whale watching.

-Lanikai Pillbox is an easy and busy hike that offers spectacular views of the ocean and the East side of the island.
+Lanikai Pillbox is one of the most popular Oahu hiking trails on the island.
+It’s an easy and busy hike that offers spectacular views of the ocean and the East side of the island.
 There are two pillboxes that you can go inside or climb on.
 This hike doesn’t offer much shade protection.
 Bring a hat and avoid hiking during the hottest time of the day.

-Perfect views of the North Shore and probably one of the hikes I’ve done the most.
+The Ehukai Pillbox trail offers perfect views of the North Shore, and it’s probably one of the trails I’ve been on the most.
 The entrance is located at the Sunset Beach Elementary School parking lot.
-There are 2 pillboxes with equally stellar views and this is a great place to unwind and watch the waves.
+There are two pillboxes with equally stellar views, and this is a great place to unwind and watch the waves.

 I spent a lot of time discovering new tide pools at Kaena Point – where the North Shore meets the West side.
 There is a beautiful bird sanctuary here too.
 There isn’t much shade on this trail, bring a hat and comfortable shoes because you’ll be walking a lot.
 I’ve also seen a lot of whales breach during whale season and Hawaiian monk seals resting on the shoreline.